About SAM.gov and the Unique Entity Identifier

 My UEI has been assigned.
 Do I need to do anything else?

-You must complete the SAM.gov registration process (for Financial Assistance Awards only).
+You must complete the SAM.gov Registration Process (registration for Federal Financial Assistance Award only).

 To complete the registration process after your UEI is assigned, proceed with the following steps:

-• Select “Register” from the entity’s actions menu (shown as three vertical dots) in your entity’s workspace.
+• Select “Register” from the entity’s actions menu (the three vertical dots) in your Entity’s workspace.

-• Complete the required sections of the registration application then select “Submit.”
+• Complete the required sections of the registration Select “Submit”.

 I submitted my SAM.gov registration.
 What happens next?

-Once the registration is submitted, the SAM.gov system will perform two additional validations: IRS verification and CAGE Code validation (NOTE: For U.S. entities applying for Financial Assistance Award registration, the CAGE code is no longer required).
+Once the registration is submitted, the SAM.gov system will perform two additional validations: IRS verification and CAGE Code validation (for “All Awards” only).
 After those validations are completed, the SAM registration will be activated.
-For any issues with these validations, please see the question below related to Federal Service Desk (FSD) ticket resolution.

 Does my UEI and/or SAM.gov registration expire?

 An assigned UEI does not expire.
-A SAM.gov registration is valid for one year after the registration submission date.
+A SAM.gov registration is valid for 1 year after the registration submission date.
+A UEI without an Active SAM.gov registration is not acceptable to do business with EXIM.

 You can view your entity’s registration activation and expiration dates through the SAM.gov website.

-The Entity Administrator will receive emails from SAM.gov at 60 days, 30 days, and 15 days prior to the expiration date reminding them to select to renew their registration.
-Renewal is an active process; the entity administrator must login to their SAM.gov account, select “Renew Entity”, and follow the steps to submit a renewal request.
+The Entity Administrator will receive emails from SAM.gov at 60 days, 30 days, and 15 days prior to the expiration date reminding them to select to renew your registration.
+Renewal is an active process; the entity administrator must login to their SAM.gov account, select “Renew Entity”, and follow the steps to submit your renewal request.

 I have a UEI but my SAM.gov registration is expired.
 What should I do?

-Log in to your SAM.gov account and select “Get Started”, then provide the required information to revalidate your entity’s information.
-If you are not the Entity Administrator of your company’s SAM.gov account, you will need to coordinate with your Entity Administrator to reactivate your registration.
+If you are not the Entity Administrator for your company’s SAM.gov account, you will need to coordinate with the Entity Administrator to gain access to get the registration reactivated.

-I cannot identify my company’s Entity Administrator.
+I cannot identify our company’s Entity Administrator.
 What should I do?

 SAM.gov requires an entity administrator to handle the maintenance of a company’s registration.
 If the entity administrator is unknown or no longer with the company, a notarized letter is required to update the assignment of the entity administrator.
-This FSD.gov link shows the steps required to request an update to the entity administrator’s designation, along with notarized letter templates.
+Select this GSAFSD Tier 0 Knowledge Base - How can I become the new administrator for our entity registration? to navigate to FSD.gov for the steps required to request an update to the entity administrator’s designation.
+The necessary form to complete is also included with the link provided above.
+Template 1 – Single Entity will meet the needs of most EXIM customers.

 My policy is up for renewal.
 Do I need a UEI and active SAM.gov registration?